 Transfers of Financial Assets: The accounting and reporting standards for transfers of financial assets are set forth in FASB Statement No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities," which replaces FASB Statement No. 125 of the same name.
-These standards are based on consistent application of a financial components approach that focuses on control.
+These standards, which banks must follow for purposes of these reports, are based on consistent application of a financial components approach that focuses on control.
 Under the financial components approach, after the reporting bank transfers financial assets, it recognizes the financial and servicing assets it controls and the liabilities it has incurred, removes financial assets from the balance sheet when control has been surrendered, and removes liabilities from the balance sheet when extinguished.
 A summary of these accounting and reporting standards follows.
 For further information, see FASB Statement No. 140, the FASB staff implementation guide to Statement No. 140, and the Glossary entries for "Extinguishments of Liabilities" and "Servicing Assets and Liabilities."